Vanilla Bundt Cake

 -

-Glaze and set
+Glaze and serve

 Substitutions

-- Sour cream -> Full fat Greek yogurt
+- Sour cream -> full-fat Greek yogurt

 Tips